egch/azure-az104-flashcards/networking.md

 ### To modify the gateway IP address for a local network gateway
 If the VPN device that you want to connect to has changed its public IP address, you need to modify the **local network gateway** to reflect that change. :bangbang:
+## VNet to VNet
+Connecting a virtual network to another virtual network using the VNet-to-VNet connection type is similar to creating a Site-to-Site IPsec connection to an on-premises location.
+Both connectivity types use a VPN gateway to provide a secure tunnel using IPsec/IKE, and both function the same way when communicating.

 ## Azure Virtual WAN
 1. Create Virtual WAN from marketplace